-The Bucknell University Department of Public Safety protects the safety and security of the Bucknell campus under the direction of the Chief of Police and police officers ("campus safety officers") appointed by Union County in accordance with 22 Pa.C.S.A. § 501.
-When on campus and in the immediate adjacent vicinity, campus safety officers possess and exercise all powers of a police officer including the authority to make arrests.
-The Department of Public Safety patrols on and around the University campus 24 hours/day, 7 days/week, 365 days/year by foot and in marked public safety vehicles.
+The Bucknell University Department of Public Safety protects the safety and security of the Bucknell campus under the direction of the Chief of Public Safety and police officers ("campus safety officers") appointed by Union County in accordance with 22 Pa.C.S.A. § 501.
+When on campus and in the immediate adjacent vicinity, campus safety officers possess and exercise all powers of a police officer, including the authority to make arrests.
+The Department of Public Safety patrols on and around the University campus 24 hours/day, 365 days/year by foot and in marked Public Safety vehicles.
 In addition to patrolling and responding to emergencies, the Department of Public Safety escorts students to residence halls late at night, provides training in emergency self-defense, and protects security and safety at on-campus events.

-Individuals arrested by campus safety officers may be detained in the Union County jail and violations of law by any member of the University community may result in the filing of criminal charges by the Department of Public Safety with the Magisterial Judge of Union County.
-Conduct in violation of Bucknell codes of conduct (whether conduct occurred on or off campus and whether the conduct violates the law or not) may be referred by the Department of Public Safety to the appropriate office for internal disciplinary action.
+Individuals arrested by campus safety officers may be detained in the Union County jail, and violations of law by any member of the University community may result in the filing of criminal charges by the Department of Public Safety with the Magisterial Judge of Union County.
+Violations of the code of conduct (whether conduct occurred on or off campus, and whether the conduct violates the law or not) may be referred by the Department of Public Safety to the appropriate office for internal disciplinary action.

-The Chief of the Department of Public Safety serves as the University's law enforcement liaison with local, state, and federal law enforcement officials and with emergency management agencies.
-The Department coordinates closely with local, state, and federal law enforcement officials as circumstances demand.
+The Chief of the Department of Public Safety serves as the University's law enforcement liaison with local, state and federal law enforcement officials and with emergency management agencies.
+The department coordinates closely with local, state and federal law enforcement officials as circumstances demand.
 Areas and properties adjacent to the Bucknell campus, including downtown off-campus houses, fall within the jurisdiction of the Buffalo Valley Regional Police Department (BVRPD).
 The Department of Public Safety maintains a strong working relationship with the BVRPD, meeting regularly on a formal and an informal basis, and communicating openly regarding incidents occurring around the campus area.
-The Department of Public Safety and BVRPD do not operate subject to a specific Memorandum of Understanding but the offices do coordinate closely in the investigation of criminal offenses as necessary.